Marine sightings & strandings

 Are you sure the animal is in distress?
 Healthy adult seals regularly haul out of the water to rest and seal pups (a seal with a white, long-haired coat in the autumn/winter, or less than 3 feet in length in the summer) are often left alone for short periods of time.
 The best thing to do is keep watch from a distance.

-If the animal is obviously ill, malnourished (visible ribs) or appears to be an abandoned pup, then contact your local strandings team as above for advice and assistance.
+If the animal is obviously ill, malnourished (visible ribs) or appears to be an abandoned pup, then contact your local strandings team using the details below for advice and assistance.
 Once you have called for help, keep a watch from a safe distance and try to keep other people and dogs away.
 Don't get too close - seals can give a nasty bite!

 Live porpoises, dolphins, whales and sharks

-Call for help immediately (contacts above) and your local strandings contact will advise you on what to do next.
+Call for help immediately, using the details below, and your local strandings contact will advise you on what to do next.
 Never drag the animal or try to return it to sea, and keep dogs and crowds away as best you can and try to limit the stress to the animal, keeping noise and sudden movements to a minimum.
 Stay away from the tail - it is very powerful.

 Live turtles